Skip to content

 Safety should be your technicians’ top priority during an HVAC installation.
 Make sure they’re following safety best practices and regulatory guidelines like the following:

-6. Ensure good ventilation while working and monitor for hazardous gasses
+6. Ensure good ventilation while working and monitor hazardous gases.

-It’s a good idea to use a checklist for any HVAC installation job, whether you’re just starting an HVAC business or you’ve been operating for years.
+It’s a good idea to use a checklist for HVAC installation jobs, whether you’re just starting an HVAC business or you’ve been operating for years.
 Here’s why:

 Regulatory compliance: Your business needs to meet certain industry standards.
 An HVAC installation checklist can help by pointing out all the tasks that keep your installs compliant with regional and federal regulations.

-Safer installs: Your technicians are working with gas, water, and electricity.
+Safer installs: Your technicians work with gas, water, and electricity.
 Using a checklist helps them follow safety procedures, reduces the risk of safety incidents on the job, and protects the client from improperly installed systems.

 Higher performance: You can use installation and inspection checklists to evaluate your technician’s job performance—and determine whether they should get a raise or promotion.

-Most tasks on your HVAC installation checklist are related to quality control.
+Most tasks on your HVAC installation checklist are related to quality control, so following a checklist will help maintain high standards.
 That said, your checklist should specifically include QC tasks like:

 On average, expect to spend 1–5 days installing an HVAC unit, whether it’s a furnace, air conditioner, chiller, or other system.
 Residential jobs will take less time, while commercial jobs with larger equipment can take much longer.